AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

 *  **[Order payment status visualization view](#order-payment-status-data-visualization-view)**---Chart available on the Payment Services Home that is a visual representation of aggregated payment statuses per day from the Order payment status report view
 *  **[Order payment status report view](#order-payment-status-report-view)**---Report available in Order payment status that shows detailed payment, invoiced, shipped, refund, and dispute statues for all transactions

 The Order payment status views help you easily understand where a specific order is within the order to cash process flow.
-These reports allow you to quickly view the payment status of your orders and identify any potential issues.
+These reports allow you to quickly view orders---based on their payment status and payment date---and identify any potential issues.

 You can download Order payment status transactions in a .csv file format for use in existing accounting or order management software.